kyle-n/kyle-n.github.io/posts/best-new-movies-2023.md

 The first time he fires his heat laser is one of the best, scariest moments in a theater last year.

 The creators of this movie just understand that it's not enough to make something big.
-You should be afraid of Godzilla.
-No, more afraid.
+You should be terrified of Godzilla.

 ### 7: _Talk to Me_ | ★★★★

 <YoutubeEmbed id="aLAKJu9aJys" />

-I'm not going to do a better job of summing up _Talk to Me_ than [this Letterboxd review](https://letterboxd.com/mjohnson18/film/talk-to-me-2022/):
+I can't describe _Talk to Me_ better than [this Letterboxd review](https://letterboxd.com/mjohnson18/film/talk-to-me-2022/):

 > Somehow two dudes who ran a horror-comedy YouTube channel and whose most well-known film work was done as crew hands on [_The Babadook_](https://en.wikipedia.org/wiki/The_Babadook) churned out a tense, atmospheric mindfuck masterpiece, joining [Jordan Peele](https://en.wikipedia.org/wiki/Jordan_Peele) and [Zach Cregger](https://www.imdb.com/name/nm1199107/) as career comedians who apparently have the souls of demons.

 _Talk to Me_ is pound-for-pound the scariest movie I've seen in years.
 It's 90 minutes long and feels like three hours.
 It is _intense_.
 It's not even that gory.

 The movie follows a group of Australian teenagers who try a fun party game.
 Your friends tie you to a chair.
-Then, you reach out and hold the haunted ceramic hand and say, "Talk to me."
+You reach out and hold a haunted ceramic hand and say, "Talk to me."
 Then... someone does.

 Phenomenal work from two up-and-coming directors.
 Can't wait to see what they do next.